 Investing in the workforce is key to the reform of social care

-Peter Hand, Account Manager at Healthcomms Consulting, lends his perspective to social care reform.
+Peter Hand, Account Director at Healthcomms Consulting, lends his perspective to social care reform.

 In the space of less than two weeks there have been three significant reports published relevant to the future reform of social care, and the importance of the social care workforce as part of that reform.
 Three different reports from which it is easy to draw three very similar conclusions.